jonsimonsen/Casimo/README.md

 v0.15: <br />
   -Added a cashier class to give players cash when they leave and keep a list of these players. <br />
-  -The stake manager now removes busted from a table and directs them to the cashier. <br />
+  -The stake manager now removes busted players from a table and directs them to the cashier. <br />
   -Tables that are not full are kept in a separate list from full tables. <br />
   -The simulator runs until there are no full tables left, and makes reports when reaching that point. <br />